QianchaoLiu/QianchaoLiu.github.io/about.md

 permalink: /about/
 ---

 Liu Qianchao is an undergraduate student, majored in Information Management and Information System, his interests are on NLP,Data mining&Machine learing.
+And with the help above methods to slove problems in the field of management.

 Take a look at my Linkedin profile at [linkedin.com/in/liuqianchao](http://www.linkedin.com/in/liuqianchao).